FRESHERS FORTNIGHT: MONDAY 18TH SEPTEMBER – SUNDAY 1ST OCTOBER

 Starting a new degree (and, for most, moving to a new city) is an exciting time, but it can also be stressful.
 Working with the Tutorial Department and Admissions Office within College, our Social Officers have put together a programme of events for “Freshers’ Fortnight” to help you settle in to Jesus.

-The College has a huge amount of useful information available in the Postgraduate Handbook page (you will need to log into JNet using [your CRSId]@jesus.cam.ac.uk and your JNet password once you’ve received this).
+The College has a huge amount of useful information available in the Postgraduate Handbook and Offer Holder Information pages (you will need to log into JNet using [your CRSId]@jesus.cam.ac.uk and your JNet password once you’ve received this).
 There’s also a Facebook group and Instagram page for the MCR that you can request to join (please note that there may be a delay to be accepted as we need to check with our postgraduate list provided by college).

 We realise that some students don’t arrive at the start of the Michaelmas term; if that’s you then don’t worry, you’ll still have plenty of opportunity to join in and meet everyone.
 There are lots of events throughout the year.
 We will make sure you are welcomed and ﬁlled in on everything that has happened and all future events.
 It doesn’t take long to ﬁnd your feet and there are plenty of people willing to help you out!

 Arriving at Cambridge